AY2425S2-CS2103T-T13-1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your FitFlow app.

 4. Go to your home folder and double-click on the `.jar` file to launch the application.</br>
+    * If the above does not work, try the below steps:
+        1. Open a command terminal for your operating system.
+            * Windows: Press Windows button + X on the keyboard.
+Click on Terminal.
+            * macOS: Press Command (⌘) + Space on the keyboard and search for "Terminal".
+Open the Terminal application.
+            * Linux: Press Ctrl + Alt + T. The terminal application should open.
+        2. Change the directory you are currently in to the home folder, using the command `cd`.
+            * A simple way to find the directory is to go to the home folder your normal file browsing app and copying the directory at the address bar.
+For example, the command could be `cd ~/Downloads/FitFlowFolder`.
-    4a.
-Alternatively, if you are more familiar with computers, you can open a command terminal, `cd` into your home folder, and use the `java -jar fitflow.jar` command to run the application.<br>
+        3. Use the `java -jar <FitFlow Filename>.jar` command to run the application.

     A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
     ![Ui](images/Ui.png)